 So what type of services does Archway offer to authors?
 And more importantly, how much is the expected investment?

-Archway has six core packages on their platform that includes:
+Archway has six core packages on its platform that include:

 - Children’s Books